Skip to Content

 Carturesti

 Carturesti Carusel is often dubbed “The World’s Most Beautiful Bookshop.”
-Residing in Bucharest’s Old Town, this architectural marvel is a symphony of white marble, spiraled staircases, and over 10,000 books.
-A space where literature meets art, Carturesti Carusel isn’t just a bookstore; it’s a cultural experience.
+Residing in Bucharest’s Old Town, this architectural marvel is a real beauty with incredible interior consisting of spiraled staircases, fabulous vertical shelves, and over 10,000 books.
+A space where literature meets art, Carturesti Carusel is the ultimate cultural experience in Bucharest.

 Europe’s Third Narrowest Street